frequency-chain/frequency/designdocs/capacity.md

     /// The maximum number of `unlocking` chunks a `StakingAccountLedger` can have.
 It determines how many unique Epochs a Staker may be unstaked in.
     #[pallet::constant]
     type MaxUnlockingChunks: Get<u32>;

+    /// Validates that a target can be staked to. type TargetValidator: TargetValidator<MessageSourceId>;

     /// The epoch number provider.
     type EpochProvider: BlockNumberProvider<EpochNumber = u32>